Advanced Usage

 Choosing the right number of workers

-• For CPU-bound Tesseracts: num_workers = number of CPU cores
+• CPU-bound: num_workers = number of CPU cores

-• For I/O-bound Tesseracts (e.g., calling external APIs): num_workers = 2 * number of CPU cores
+• I/O-bound (e.g., calling external APIs): num_workers = 2 x number of CPU cores

-• For GPU-bound Tesseracts: num_workers = 1 (or match the number of GPUs if using --gpus)
+• GPU-bound: num_workers = 1 (or match the number of GPUs if using --gpus)

-Monitor memory usage and adjust accordingly.
-More workers isn’t always better—context switching overhead can reduce throughput if you use too many.
+Monitor memory usage and adjust.
+More workers isn’t always better — context switching overhead can reduce throughput.

 Using GPUs